TECHNICAL DOCUMENT

 One line for parents

 If what you need is a tool that cuts off to the exact second, Tortoise Time may not be the best fit — we can’t do that, and we won’t pretend we can.
+On Android, honestly, no app can.

 But if you can live with “occasionally a few minutes late, but never unfair to your child, and always stopping when it should,” then we’re worth a try.